 La Paloma Academy values our students and their preferences using the bathroom facilities.
-Any student averse to using a group-style bathroom facility may use a neutral bathroom facility located in the staff lounge, the front office, etc. La Paloma Academy will endeavor to accommodate the individual needs of our students using the facilities and staffing currently available to us.
+Any student averse to using a group-style bathroom facility may use a neutral bathroom facility located in the hallway across from the cafeteria.
+La Paloma Academy will endeavor to accommodate the individual needs of our students using the facilities and staffing currently available to us.
 We encourage everyone to be understanding and work together as we strive to accommodate the needs of our students and families based on the availability of our facilities and staff.